Sfrfl-17304/Projet-AI/README.md

 ## Technologies
 - AI / NLP for skill extraction and matching
 - MongoDB for user profiles and session storage
-- Optional Neo4j for knowledge graph management
+- Neo4j for knowledge graph management
 - Backend APIs integrated with frontend UI

 ## Team Members